 When decorating in Minimalism, this style of decorating (to be honest) can sometimes feel a little sterile and boring, as Minimalism often favours a reduced and neutral colour palette and thus often doesn't offer much dynamism.

-Maximalism, on the other hand, sometimes can be a bit overwhelming making a room feel overloaded with too many things to look at.
+Maximalism, on the other hand, can sometimes be a little overwhelming when decorating, making a room feel cluttered with too many things to look at.

 The perfect compromise comes with a new interior trend which is maximal minimalism.
 This style combines the best of each design world meeting the sweet spot between too much and too little.

 Maximal minimalism embraces minimalism’s simple shapes with sleek lines in combination with maximalism’s abstract shapes, bold colors and eye-catching patterns.
 Maximal-minimalist looks very often have a strong visual connection to Mid-Century Modern designs and art and feel loud but never unmanageable.